brunorijsman/yang-tutorial/docs/yuma-pro-sdk.md

 Subsystem netconf "/bin/sh -c 'tee /tmp/netconf-rx.txt | /usr/sbin/netconf-subsystem-pro` | tee /tmp/netconf-tx.txt'"
 </pre>

+TODO: The above does not seem to work

 The NETCONF server will write all received XML messages to file `/tmp/netconf-rx.txt` and all sent XML messages to file `/tmp/netconf-tx.txt`.